 Planning Certificates (s10.7)

-Council issues three types of Section 10.7 Planning Certificates:
+Council issues two types of Section 10.7 Planning Certificates:

 - Section 10.7(2) – Basic information only